oras-project/oras/docs/proposals/diagnose-experience.md

 Logs focus on providing technical details for in-depth diagnosing and troubleshooting issues.
 It is intended for developers or technical users who need to understand the inner workings of the tool.
 Debug logs are detailed and technical, often including HTTP request and response from interactions between client and server, as well as code-specific information.
 In general, there are different levels of logs.
 [Logrus](https://github.com/sirupsen/logrus) has been used by ORAS, which has seven logging levels: `Trace`, `Debug`, `Info`, `Warning`, `Error`, `Fatal` and `Panic`, but only `DEBUG` level log is used in ORAS, which is controlled by the flag `--debug`.

-- **Purpose**: Debug logs are specifically aim to facilitate ORAS developers to diagnose ORAS tool itself.
+- **Purpose**: Debug logs are specifically aimed to facilitate ORAS developers to diagnose ORAS tool itself.
 They contain detailed technical information that is useful for troubleshooting problems.
 - **Target users**: Primarily intended for developers or technical users who are trying to understand the inner workings of the code and identify the root cause of a possible issue with the tool itself.
 - **Content**: Debug logs focus on providing context needed to troubleshoot issues, like variable values, execution paths, error stack traces, and internal states of the application.
 - **Level of Detail**: Extremely detailed, providing insights into the application's internal workings and logic, often including low-level details that are essential for debugging.